MicrosoftDocs/bot-docs/articles/v4sdk/skills-about-skill-consumers.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-A _skill consumer_ is a bot that can invoke one or more skills.
+A _skill consumer_ is a bot that can call one or more skills.
 With respect to skills, a _root bot_ is a user-facing bot that is also a skill consumer.

 From the user's perspective, the root bot is the bot they are interacting with.